 A VERY EARLY MGB.....VIN 24,000 of way over 500,000 Bs built, listed as a 1964 but I would think built in 1963.
 Either way, one fantastic example.

 BUT MOST IMPRESSIVE is the engine bay.....clearly done for serious shows and it is immaculate.
-But far more than meets the eye.....new aluminum cylinder head (allows use of higher compression ratio with no pinging due to better heat transfer and a stock alloy head is around $1,000), rebuilt engine.....10:1 40 over pistons, Deves rings, performance camshaft, redone bottom end and top end, new SUs (near $2,000), aline bored block, reconditioned connected rods, VERY impressive.
+But far more than meets the eye...redone head, ported and milled, rebuilt engine.....10:1 flat top 40 over pistons, Deves rings, performance camshaft, redone bottom end and top end, new SUs (near $2,000), bored block, reconditioned connected rods, VERY impressive.

 BUT there is more..........a freshly rebuilt Ford T9 five speed kit ($5,000 with installation) and what a difference............have the same in my own 1965 (red) MGB....close ratios, fifth gear for excellent highway cruising, all synchromesh, and being that it was designed for a 170hp turbocharged Merkur, should last forever in an MGB with maybe 110-120hp.

 Can there be more?
 Wonderful attention to details....Lucas headlights, Lucas Flamethrower driving lights, aeroquip metal braided lines to the oil cooler, Dunlop tires, thicker front sway bar, full tonneau and half tonneau, top is good (but not great.....clearly, at shows, no need to put the top up), wire wheels, carpeted trunk, stereo, on and on.